 So an Ottoman Sultan who conquered Constantinople would naturally be inclined to anoint himself the new Roman Emperor.
 Mehmed seems to have taken his new title seriously enough that he had designs not just on ruling the Roman Empire as it was in 1453 (which, frankly, wasn’t all that impressive anymore, just Constantinople and a little surrounding territory), but on putting the entire OG empire back together.
 And if you’re putting the Roman Empire back together, what better place to start than the city of Rome itself?
-Hence in 1480 the Ottomans invaded southern Italy with a plan to march north and seize Rome.
-Mehmed didn’t just want the “new Rome,” Constantinople; he wanted the old, actual Rome as well.
+It didn’t hurt that there were apocalyptic Islamic prophecies floating around about the conquest of “Rome” bringing about the End Times–when conquering the “New Rome” (Constantinople) didn’t do the trick, attention shifted to the “Old Rome” (also the actual, you know, Rome).
+Hence in 1480 the Ottomans invaded southern Italy with a plan to march north and seize the birthplace of the Roman Republic–and, by the way, still the center of Latin Christendom.

 The landing point for the Ottoman invasion force, commanded by a former Grand Vizier named Gedik Ahmed Pasha, was Otranto, in Italy’s “heel.”
 This was actually a two-pronged offensive; another army besieged the Knights Hospitaller on the island of Rhodes from May through July, 1480, but ultimately failed to capture the island and had to withdraw.
-This Ottoman force landed and besieged Otranto on July 28.
+Our Ottoman force landed and besieged Otranto on July 28.
 They offered the defenders clemency if they surrendered, but the Otrantan militia vowed to resist, so the siege was on.
-The Ottomans were able to breach the walls on August 11 and the city was lost, but those mere couple of weeks delayed the Ottoman offensive and gave Naples, the first major city to Otranto’s north, time to organize its defenses.
+There’s not much to tell about the actual battle.
+The Ottomans were able to breach Otranto’s walls on August 11 and the city was lost, but those mere couple of weeks delayed the Ottoman offensive and gave Naples, the first major city to Otranto’s north, time to organize its defenses.